Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 To run patrol integration tests install [patrol_cli](https://pub.dev/packages/patrol_cli) package.
 This package enables applications to use native automation features

+## Realtime Communication

+Provides base datasource, repository, service and utility classes for establishing a SSE connection.
+Register the classes into the DI system and configure the SSE endpoint by passing it as a parameter to `SseRemoteDataSource`.
+After this is done the event stream exposed by `SseService` can be used by any BLoC.

 #### Running the Tests